richpaulyim/Web-Briareus/README.md

 # Web-Tools

-This repo holds different web-scrapers and tools.
+This repo holds original web-scrapers and tools.
 Each folder has its own README.md file.

 ## Scrapers
 ### Stock-Hits